SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/pipelines.md

 Create new ONNX pipeline.

-Note that if the pipeline name contains any unsafe characters, all such characters would be converted to underscore automatically.
+Note that if the pipeline name contains any unsafe characters, all such characters will be converted to underscore automatically.
-Hence, all subsequest calls should refer to the converted name as listed in the properties of the pipeline.
+Hence, all subsequent calls should refer to the converted name as listed in the properties of the pipeline.

 **ROLES & PERMISSIONS**: ROLE_MACHINE_LEARNING_ADMIN